WhiteDragon251/CTF_Writeups/2023/Backdoor_CTF/Beginner/not_so_guessy/not_so_guessy.md

 Scissors Rock Rock Rock Scissors Rock Paper Paper Paper Rock Paper Scissors Paper Paper Rock Rock Scissors Scissors Rock
 ```

 Now, we can send this to server (either manually or use some script).
-I just sent it manually and voila, we have your flag 😎.
+I just sent it manually and voila, we have our flag 😎.

 Thanks for reading!